 For years, it’s been a Thanksgiving (and Christmas!) tradition that I make a Gratin Dauphinoise for the Chief Taste Tester over here at Meatified HQ.
 The first year I made it, he had no idea what it was.
 His eyes practically rolled back in his head at first taste and every subsequent year he’d beg me to make a bigger pan so there would be leftovers.
 Then, we went Paleo.
 And not only were potatoes out, but so was the cream.
 Uh oh.
 Thus came the inevitable request for a Paleo Sweet Potato Gratin.
 No pressure.

 So I set about trying to come up with something which could take the carb and starch-fest’s place on the table at special occasions.
 At first I thought this would be easy: yay sweet potatoes!
 Yay coconut milk!
 Until I, of course, realized that coconut milk really doesn’t thicken too much on its own.
-Not to mention arrowroot is a pain in the butt due to the fact that it’s really not stable if you get it too hot.
+I thought about using some arrowroot as an extra thickener, but that stuff is a pain in the butt due to the fact that it’s really not stable if you get it too hot.
 That wasn’t going to work in an oven dish.

 So then I did some research and realized that heavy cream thickens because it has such a high fat content.
 Much higher, in fact, than coconut milk.
 So smartypants me thinks, “Easy!
 Add fats!”.
 This did – kind of – work.
 Aside from the fact that I added far too much coconut oil.
 While it was a pretty promising attempt, not only was it not thick or “creamy” enough, there was a really grody layer of sweet-potato-orange fat on the bottom of the dish.
 Not exactly appealing.
 So still no Paleo Sweet Potato Gratin.